betaflight/betaflight.com/docs/wiki/archive/Magnetometer.md

 For the most accurate calibration results:

 - calibrate the quad at, or close to, the intended flight location
-- keep well away from external metallic or magnetic objects
+- while calibrating, keep well away from external metallic or magnetic objects
-- get a long USB cable and don't have magnetic objects on your body or in your pockets
 - do several runs, and confirm that the cal values are consistent each time
 - (expert only) validate that absolute min and max readings are equal on each axis
 - consider removing the motors

 :::note
 Magnetic interference from nearby motors can affect calibration very badly.
-If the motors are turned slowly, and you see twitching of the quad icon on the main Configurator page, or significant changes in the Mag data in the sensors tab, you have a problem.
+If the motors are turned slowly, and you see twitching of the quad icon on the main Configurator page, significant changes in the Mag heading value, or twitches in the Mag data in the sensors tab, you may have a problem.
 In flight, these offsets should average out, but during calibration, they will not, and it's likely that you'll bump the motors while twisting it around during the cal process.
 This can lead to strangely different cal values on repeated testing, no matter how careful you are.
 The further away the motors are, and the further above or below the plane of the motors, the less of a problem this is.
 On some quads the only way to get an accurate Mag cal is to remove the motors.
 :::

 Calibration values, once acquired, typically do not need to be changed much within your local area.
 They may require updating or checking if you intend to fly a long way from home.